uiceds/syllabus/manuscript.md

 1. Once you know you will be missing class, send me a message letting me know how long (if you know).
 It will work best if you also provide some documentation, e.g. test result, conference registration, etc.

-2. For days that you miss class, instead of completing the in-class "worksheet" assignment, instead complete the "post-class worksheet review" that will be available immediately after class ends.
+2. For days that you miss class, instead of completing the in-class "worksheet" assignment, instead complete the "post-class worksheet review" that will be available shortly after class ends.
 It's the same worksheet but you can do it individually and it comes with a video that walks you through it.
 (If you prefer to organize a zoom session with your groupmates and participate in class remotely, that's great and strongly encouraged, but we won't be having a central zoom session because it just doesn't work well.)

 3. By default, up to 70% of the points you get on the "worksheet-review" will count toward the worksheet score.
 So if you get 50% on the worksheet and 100% on the worksheet review, then your final worksheet score will be 50 + (100-50)*0.7 = 85%.
 However, for an excused absence (e.g. one registered in the manner above) 100% of worksheet-review points count toward the worksheet.
 (Note that there is not a huge difference in points between an excused absence and an unexcused one.)